 English Now! is very fortunate to benefit from the advice and counsel of the following members of its Advisory Board:

-Rosemary Haefner is Vice President of Human Resources for CareerBuilder.com, the largest online job site in the U.S. She is responsible for developing and implementing global strategies for employee engagement, talent management, organizational design, recruiting, benefits, and community outreach.
-In this role, she conducts extensive research on global recruitment trends and tactics, job seeker behavior, workplace issues, employee attitudes and HR initiatives.
+Rosemary Haefner is the Chief People Officer for SPINS, a Chicago-based company that serves as a passionate advocate of brands and retailers that promote healthy living.
+Prior to joining SPINS, she served as Vice President of Human Resources for CareerBuilder.com, the largest online job site in the U.S. At CareerBuilder, she was responsible for developing and implementing global strategies for employee engagement, talent management, organizational design, recruiting, benefits, and community outreach.
 Rosemary is an employment expert who regularly addresses a variety of industry forums as well as appears on television (FOX NEWSCHANNEL, The Donny Deutsh Show, Fox Business TV, CNN, The Early Show, etc.) and radio (NPR, CBS Marketwatch, etc.) programs to discuss the state of the job market, hiring practices and a multitude of workplace issues.
-Before joining CareerBuilder.com, Rosemary headed up the Midwest Region’s Employee Services team for RCN Corporation.
-Prior to this, she served as Vice President of Human Resources for AGENCY.COM as well as a Senior Human Resources Consultant at McGladrey & Pullen.
-She has a B.A. in Political Science from the University of Chicago and an MBA from Northwestern University’s Kellogg Graduate School of Management.
+Rosemary has a B.A. in Political Science from the University of Chicago and an MBA from Northwestern University’s Kellogg Graduate School of Management.

 Ana Evelyn Jacir de Lovo is an independent public policy consultant.
 She returned recently to Central America after six years of service at the Organization of American States in Washington, D.C.
 Evelyn has had an extraordinary career in public service.
 She served in the Ministries of Planning and Education in El Salvador, eventually as Minister of Education, a post she held from 1999-2002.
 She later moved into leadership roles in multilateral organizations including the Central American Council for Higher Education, before her appointment as the President of the Consumer Protection Agency of El Salvador from 2005-2009.
 Evelyn earned a B.A. in Sociology from Central American University "Jose Simeon Cañas" (UCA).
 She earned a M.S. in Economics and completed her doctoral coursework in Economics with a focus on Latin American Development at National Autonomous University of Mexico (UNAM).